TegranGrigorian/Bad-Apple-With-PDF/README.md

 Very very simple Bad Apple Rendering with PDF

-This took me an hour to code, while making a "tutorial"
+This took me an hour to code while making a "tutorial"

 Steps:
 1. Clone